Provotorov-A-A/qt_cmake_project/README.md

    `mkdir -p ~/projects/my_qt_project`

    `cd ~/projects/my_qt_project`
 1. Clone project from repository.
+Note a point in the end of command.

    `git clone https://github.com/Provotorov-A-A/qt_cmake_project.git .`
 2. Remove remote repository if it's not needed.

-   `git remote rm origin .`
+   `git remote remove origin`
 3. Rename project name in ./CMakeLists.txt (line with *project* command).
 Note, that it's required to set project name the same as it's directory name.

    That line will be: